 Click Here to see detailed FAQs on Brexit and Type Approval on motor vehicles.

 A no deal Brexit could disrupt Irish hauliers’ and passenger operators’ access to and through the UK.
 We are working with our EU partners to find solutions for the road transport sector.
-If the UK leaves the EU on with no deal, the EU will have in place a temporary measure until the end of 2019 so that EU hauliers and passenger operators can continue to access the UK and vice versa.
+If the UK leaves the EU with no deal, the EU will have in place a temporary measure until 31 July 2020 so that EU hauliers and passenger operators can continue to access the UK and vice versa.

 There are also potential issues around UK issued Certificates of Professional Competence (CPC) for Drivers and Transport Managers and their continued validity after Brexit and recognition of such in Ireland.